Rethinking Technology Stack Selection with AI Coding Proficiency: Introduction

 \section{Introduction}

-Large language models (LLMs) have demonstrated impressive code generation and completion capabilities.
-They have achieved code completion performance (e.g., in Python) that closes or even surpasses that of human developers~\cite{hou2025comparing,openai_gpt5_benchmarks}.
-These models have been integrated into the daily workflows of developers worldwide, with recent reports indicating that 51\% of professional developers use AI tools in their daily practice~\cite{stackoverflow2025aicodingsurvey}.
-This gives rise to new development styles such as `Vibe Coding' that heavily rely on LLM-based software development, enabling small teams to efficiently deliver high-quality products~\cite{hou2025comparing,li2025prompting,replit_vibe_coding_2025}.
-As one of the most popular developer tools, the LLM is reshaping both the software ecosystem and development processes.
+Large language models (LLMs) have demonstrated impressive code generation capabilities, achieving performance that closes or even surpasses that of human developers~\cite{hou2025comparing,openai_gpt5_benchmarks}.
+These models have been integrated into the daily workflows of developers worldwide, with recent reports indicating that over half (i.e., 51\%) of professional developers use AI tools in their daily practice~\cite{stackoverflow2025aicodingsurvey}.
+This gives rise to new development styles such as `Vibe Coding' that heavily rely on LLM-based development~\cite{news_vibecoding,li2025prompting,gadde2025democratizing}, reshaping both the software ecosystem and development processes.